 You could also build it high enough so that you didn’t have to bend over at all like this 3 footer I took a picture of at a friend’s house.

 The first benefit of this type of gardening is that it gives you total control over the soil conditions in which you grow your plants.
 You do not always have this type of control, if you are planting straight into the ground.
 Clay soil is quite difficult at times to get to the desired texture.

-Less hard labor working the soil, since you add it yourself to the beds.
-You just shovel it in easily, because it is already the right texture.
+It will be easier for you to work the soil, since you add it yourself to the beds.
+You just shovel it in easily, because you’ve already prepared the right texture.
 This can be commercial garden soil or topsoil with compost mixed into it.
 It all depends on what you are growing as to what condition your soil needs to be.
 Also, if you want to garden organically you will need to set up your raised vegetable garden beds accordingly.

 Planting, weeding and other garden chores are less of a strain on the back.
 This is because you do not have to bend over as far to do any of the chores.
 You typically have the bed at the height of at least 12 inches, if not more, or have it placed on a table.
 This is an ideal garden for someone with a physical handicap, since the height of it and the overall size of it can be adjusted to fit the person’s needs.

-You will not have to walk in your raised bed.
-This keeps the soil from becoming compacted.
-Your plants will keep having an easy time spreading out their roots, because of this fact.
-It also makes it easier to pull weeds or work fertilizer into it.
+You won’t need to walk in the raised bed which helps keep the soil from becoming compacted.
+This will help the roots grow freely and stay healthy.
+It also makes it easier to pull weeds or work fresh compost into it.

-A raised vegetable garden could also help you grow herbs along with your vegetables.
-Many times vegetables and herbs take the same growing conditions.
+Be sure to consider growing herbs along side your vegetables.
+Vegetables and herbs often have similar nutritional needs and growing conditions .
 Also, there is no reason that you can’t have flowers sprinkled throughout your raised beds for added color.